pykale/pykale/examples/multiomics_mogonet/README.md

 ## 3. Dataset

-We have tested the MOGONET architecture using two preprocessed multi-omics benchmarks, ROSMAP and BRCA, which have been provided by the authors of the MOGONET paper in their repository.
+We have tested the MOGONET architecture using two preprocessed multiomics benchmarks, ROSMAP and BRCA, which have been provided by the authors of the MOGONET paper in their repository.
 A brief description of these datasets is shown in the following tables.

-**Table 1**: Characteristics of the ROSMAP multi-omics dataset.
+**Table 1**: Characteristics of the preprocessed ROSMAP multiomics dataset.

 |      Omics       | #Training samples | #Test samples | #Features  |
 |:----------------:|:-----------------:|:-------------:|:----------:|